Graduate Certificate of Counselling & Psychotherapy

 - Two references, preferably with at least one academic, using the online HODSPA reference system.
 A guide on how to use the system is available here.

-Successful applications will be invited to attend an interview with members of the School Teaching Faculty, providing students the opportunity to discuss any concerns they have about the proposed course of study.
+Prospective students who are short-listed will be invited to attend an interview with members of the School Teaching Faculty.
+This provides the applicant with the opportunity to connect with staff, learn more about the course, and ask any questions.

 Recognition of Prior Learning

 Students may only be given credit for any coursework if it is from a successfully completed approved course at the appropriate Australian AQF postgraduate level.

 Graduate Learning Outcomes

 - Knowledge and integration of the range of counselling and psychotherapeutic theories.

 - Understanding the importance of establishing the therapeutic relationship.

 - The capacity to relate in a way to facilitate change.